mongodb/docs/source/includes/prerequisites-on-prem-install.rst

 Prior to installation, you must set up servers for the entire |onprem|
-deployment, including the |application|, the optional Backup Daemon, and the :ref:`backing databases <backing-database>`.
-For deployment diagrams, see :doc:`/core/deployments`.
+deployment, including the |application|, the optional Backup Daemon, and the :ref:`backing replica sets <backing-database>`.
+For deployment diagrams, see :ref:`deployment-diagrams`.

 Deploy servers that meet the hardware requirements described in :doc:`/core/requirements`.
-For additional considerations when deploying servers that will run the MongoDB backing databases, see the :manual:`Production Notes </administration/production-notes>` in the MongoDB manual.
+The servers for the backing replica sets must also comply with the :manual:`Production Notes </administration/production-notes>` in the MongoDB manual.
 Configure as many servers as needed for your deployment.